-The assets and liabilities transferred on conversion from St Peter's Church of England Aided Junior School to the Academy Trust have been valued at their fair value.
+The assets and liabilities transferred on conversion from Bakewell CofE Infant School, Bishop Pursglove CofE (A) Primary School and St James' Church of England Aided Junior School to the Academy Trust have been valued at their fair value.
 The fair value has been derived based on that of equivalent items.
 The amounts have been recognised under the appropriate Balance Sheet categories, with a corresponding amount recognised in Income from Donations and Capital Grants in the Statement of Financial Activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.